 Students in majors such as music, art, theater, cinema, photography or English may have as a basis of their thesis a work in a creative medium.
 Although such a project can form the basis of a thesis, it is not a thesis in and of itself.
-To be acceptable as a thesis, a creative work must be accompanied by a written explanation of the work and its cultural and historical context which includes (but is not limited to) an evaluation of the performance/exhibition/story, etc., addressing such questions:

-- Why you took the approach you did? - Why you selected the particular work or works to be performed? - What would you do differently the next time?
+To be acceptable as a thesis, a creative work must be accompanied by a written explanation of the work and its cultural and historical context which includes (but is not limited to) an evaluation of the performance/exhibition/story, etc., addressing such questions as why the student took the approach he or she did, why s/he selected the particular work or works to be performed, what s/he would do differently the next time, and so on.
 Final submissions of a creative thesis must include an appropriate hard copy record of the project, such as a portfolio, audio, video, or manuscript.